Everything you need to know...

-Successfully completing the course provides you with the skills to progress onto Stage 2 Health Psychology training including the BPS accredited Doctoral Programme in Health Psychology, which confers eligibility for registration as a Practitioner Health Psychologist with the Health and Care Professions Council.
+Successfully completing the course provides you with the skills to progress onto Stage 2 Health Psychology training (providing you have eligibility for GBC) including the BPS accredited Doctoral Programme in Health Psychology, which once completed confers eligibility to apply for registration as a Practitioner Health Psychologist with the Health and Care Professions Council.

 ‘I found the course really interesting and intellectually stimulating.
 I used the knowledge I gained during the MSc to design an intervention in the NHS Weight Management service.
 I am now piloting this intervention with patients - which is really exciting!’

 Laura Wray, MSc Health Psychology, 2017 graduate

 Find out more at our postgraduate open days.
 Book now for your place.

 How you learn

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 The course content includes perspectives and contexts in health research and practice, introduction to research methods, health cognitions and behaviour, biopsychosocial determinants of acute illness, applications and practice of health psychology, client groups and stakeholders, advanced research methods and a research project.